OfqualGovUK/ofqual-register-frontend/README.md

 ## Deployment

 A pipeline (`azure-pipelines.yml`) is set on DevOps to automatically deploy the Web App to an Azure container registry .
 A webhook is setup to pull the container image into an App Service for continuous deployment.

+## Full Data Download

+A DownloadsController has been created to download the full Qualifications and Organisations data in CSV format.
+The CSVs are stored in a storage container on Azure as blobs.
+The code checks the last time CSVs were updated and fetches new data from the Database if the blobs are older than a day.